 Since I said that no two games are the same, one must be prepared for all possibilities.
 Here are the three routes that I take depending on the circumstances.
 We have the AP Tank Build, the AD Resist Build, and the Magic Resist Build.
 Each does their own for the given game.
 All we have to do now is make sure you get the right one!

-AP Tank Build: As stated above, I will always get Mercury's Treads or Ninja Tabi, Sunfire Cape, and a Runic Bulwark first.
+AP Tank Build: As stated above, I will always get Mercury's Treads or Ninja Tabi, and Sunfire Cape first.
 These are the basic items that make a great base in all situations.
 From here, I get Rylai's Crystal Scepter, Zhonya's Hourglass, and an Iceborn Gauntlet.
 This gives me more health for Granite Shield as well as some finally AP to help with your abilities.
 Also, there is a little bit of mana given from Iceborn Gauntlet, as well as a nice passive.

 AD Resist Build: Now this is for when you have an enemy Zed, Fiora, Xin Zhao, or any other pesky AD champion on the enemy team that is making you look completely silly.
 If you want to counter this, first make sure that you got Ninja Tabi instead of Mercury's Treads though I am sure that you already did.
 For maximum armor protection, I suggest getting the three following items: Frozen Heart, Locket of the Iron Solari, and an always popular Thornmail.
 These three items will give you all the armor you will ever need, as well as some good passive protection and mana.
 You have slows with Frozen Heart, a shield with the Locket of the Iron Solari, as well as recoil damage with Thornmail.
 These items will be able to shield you from the inconvenience of an AD trolololol-ing you in game.